katie291100/eng2-project/microservices/README.md

 This directory contains the source code for the microservices that make up the video social media system.

+For a quickguide on how to run the microservices, see the [QUICKSTART](../QUICKSTART.md) file.

 ## Contents
 - [Microservices](#microservices)
   - [Prerequisites](#prerequisites)